xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 The structure of `Expression`, of  course,  parallels  what  we did before,  so  we  shouldn't have too much  trouble  debugging  it.
-There's  been  a  SIGNIFICANT  development, though, hasn't there?
+There's  been  a  _significant_  development, though, hasn't there?
 Procedures `Add` and `Subtract` went away!
-The reason  is  that  the action to be taken  requires  BOTH arguments of the operation.
+The reason  is  that  the action to be taken  requires  _both_ arguments of the operation.
 I could have chosen to retain the procedures and pass into them the value of the expression to date,  which  is `Value`.
 But it seemed cleaner to me to  keep  `Value` as strictly a local variable, which